tzarskyz/boron.tmtheme/README.md

 ## Installation

-Copy `Boron.tmTheme` to you default `../Sublime Text 2/Packages/User` directory.
+Copy `Boron.tmTheme` to your default `../Sublime Text 2/Packages/User` directory.

 Or use the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) plugin.
 The package is called `Boron Color Scheme`.